ngthomas/sturgeon_fluidigm/README.md

 1. `R-main/05-indiv-id-sims.R`: Does the simulations of the log-likelihood ratio for individual identification, and then it computes those log-likelihood ratios for all pairs of fish genotypes.

 1. `R-main/06-bycatch-map.R`: Creates the maps of the bycatch fish.

+1. `R-main/07-sequence-table.R`: Compiles up the assay sequences into the supplemental table.

+1. `Rmd/green-sturgeon-msats-snps.nb.html` and R-notebook for generating Supplement 3.